In 2013, after severe arthritis problems and four shoulder replacement surgeries, I sold all

 my heavy Sony A-mount photo equipment and switched to a Sony full-frame mirrorless E-mount system.
-Except for one

-interchangeable lens camera without an antialiasing (AA) filter, and offers superb resolution along with small size and light weight.
+without an antialiasing (AA) filter, and offers superb resolution along with small size and light weight.

 I previously owned the Sony A6000 and RX1R II, and I wrote The Complete Guide to Sony's Alpha 6000 Digital Camera with Gary Friedman,